AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

 - **Tech stack constraints**
   - Strong typing at boundaries is mandatory (TypeScript, schemas, etc.).
   - No new untyped JavaScript or untyped “escape hatches” at core boundaries without explicit, ADR-backed reason.
-  - Testing stack and commands defined by project; for typical web-app starters: Vitest + Testing Library + Playwright; no replacement of these tools without ADRs and Domain 06 updates.
+  - Testing stack and commands defined by project; you must not replace them without ADRs and Domain 06 updates.

 - **Governance invariants**
   - ADAS precedence: Core → Profile → `.local` → User request.